klymenkoserhii/localstack-wisetack-samples/README.md

 ./004_invoke_post_api_with_error.sh
 ```

-In AWS Cloud 400 HTTP status code returned, but in LocalStack 200 returned.
+In AWS Cloud 400 HTTP status code returned, but in LocalStack 200 status code returned.

 You can find examples of API responses [here](./scripts/results/004).